DEXA Bone Densitometry

 DEXA at ZP

-A DEXA scan is the most accurate and most commonly used method for measuring bone loss.
+A DEXA bone densitometry exam is the most accurate and most commonly used method for measuring bone loss.
 It is the best way for doctors to diagnose conditions like osteoporosis or osteopenia, as well as assess a patient’s risk of suffering a bone fracture.

-DEXA bone density exams are primarily recommended if you have x-ray evidence of vertebral fracture, a family history of osteporosis or hip fracture, or have experienced a fracture after only mild trauma.
+DEXA exams are primarily recommended if you have x-ray evidence of vertebral fracture, a family history of osteporosis or hip fracture, or have experienced a fracture after only mild trauma.

-If you have hyperthyroidism, hyperparathyroidism, type 1 diabetes, use medications that are known to cause bone loss, or are a post-menopausal woman not taking estrogen, your doctor may recommend a DEXA scan.
+If you have hyperthyroidism, hyperparathyroidism, type 1 diabetes, use medications that are known to cause bone loss, or are a post-menopausal woman not taking estrogen, your doctor may recommend a DEXA exam.

-What are the benefits of a DEXA Bone Densitometry test?
+What are the benefits of DEXA Bone Densitometry?

 • Accurately measures bone density to help diagnose osteoporosis and assess fracture risk.